zhulduz/backbone-fetch-cache/readme.md

 ## Options
 ### `cache`
-Whenever you make a call to `modelInstance.fetch` or `collectionInstance.fetch` it can be cached by passing `cache: true` in the options hash:
+Calls to `modelInstance.fetch` or `collectionInstance.fetch` will be fulfilled from the cache (if possible) when `cache: true` is set in the options hash:

 ```js
 myModel.fetch({ cache: true });